 Because tumors or areas of metastasis metabolically require mass quantities of sugar (anaerobic metabolism is 1,300% less efficient than aerobic metabolism), they appear as “hot spots” on the scan (HERE) as the cancer sucks up glucose the way that Joey Chestnut sucks up hotdogs (HERE).
 Thus, when a cancer doctor or website of a cancer treatment facility says that dietary sugar doesn’t matter in the big scheme of things, it can’t be chalked up to ‘Aw shucks, I wasn’t aware of that‘.
 It can only be classified as lying.

-How is your metabolism being hijacked by sugar?
-In May of 2016, Oncotarget (Role of Multifaceted Regulators in Cancer Glucose Metabolism and their Clinical Significance) provided a number of the different metabolites / pathways that are affected by as well as affecting the process.
-"Aberrant glucose metabolism or 'Warburg effect' is a hallmark of human cancers.
-There is a cluster of 'multifaceted regulators, which plays a pivotal role in the regulation of glucose metabolism."
-Although I found numerous studies listing more of these regulators and intermediates than you can shake a stick at, I'll only bother to talk about one; AGES.
-AGES (Advance Glycation Endproducts) are a significant factor in tumorgenesis as confirmed by a study from November's issue of Seminars in Cancer Biology (Do All Roads Lead to Rome?
-The Glycation Perspective).
 Just remember that glycation is the process that causes the tissue damage done by sugar.
-After kicking things off by saying "...glycative stress has gained substantial attention recently for... alleged influence on cancer progression," the authors talk about many of the complex pathways that get taken hostage by the process.
+After kicking things off by saying “…glycative stress has gained substantial attention recently for… alleged influence on cancer progression,” the authors talk about many of the complex pathways that get taken hostage by the process.
 The bottom line is that it can all be tied back to INFLAMMATION due to over-consumption of sugar and processed carbohydrates.

-I twice wrote about this phenomenon concerning the sugar industry (they paid scientists from Ivy League and other big time universities to fake research, which was then published in prestigious peer-reviewed journals --- HERE and HERE).
+I twice wrote about this phenomenon concerning the sugar industry (they paid scientists from Ivy League and other big time universities to fake research, which was then published in prestigious peer-reviewed journals — HERE and HERE).
 Below are a few sentences concerning “Project 259” from the November issue of PLoS Biology (Sugar Industry Sponsorship of Germ-Free Rodent Studies Linking Sucrose to Hyperlipidemia and Cancer: An Historical Analysis of Internal Documents).

 “In 1965, the Sugar Research Foundation (SRF) secretly funded a review in the New England Journal of Medicine that discounted evidence linking sucrose consumption to blood lipid levels [CHOLESTEROL & TRIGLYCERIDES] and hence coronary heart disease (CHD).
 A study comparing conventional rats fed a high-sugar diet to those fed a high-starch diet suggested that sucrose consumption might be associated with… bladder cancer in humans.
 SRF terminated Project 259 without publishing the results.”

 They got away with it folks.
-Unfortunately, not publishing study results you don’t like is so common in industry that it has its own moniker --- INVISIBLE & ABANDONED.
+Unfortunately, not publishing study results you don’t like is so common in industry that it has its own moniker — INVISIBLE & ABANDONED.
 It also happens to be why I am the current world record holder for consecutively made free throws (HERE).
 But seriously, aren’t you curious about what else you might not be aware of concerning the sugar / cancer relationship?
 Don’t you wonder why the medical profession is not talking about Dr. Warburg?

-SUGAR CONSUMPTION’S EFFECTS ON CANCER THERAPIES
+SUGAR FEEDS CANCER: SUGAR CONSUMPTION’S EFFECTS ON CANCER THERAPIES

 How can anyone, whether mainstream or ALTERNATIVE, successfully treat cancer, while consuming this much sugar?
 That’s just it; they can’t.
 This can be seen in several studies showing that drugs don’t work well when one is consuming this mass quantities of sugar.
 A study from the British Journal of Pharmacology (The Warburg Effect and Drug Resistance) showed shows why.
 It also showed that the mainstream medical community knew of this almost a century ago!